demingongo/linuxstuff/gentoo/04_gentoo_configure_system.md

 ### What it does?

 1. Sets up hostname
-2. Configures networking tools (dhcpcd, iw, wpa_supplicant)
+2. Configures networking tools (NetworkManager or dhcpcd)
 3. Sets the root password
 4. Sets up new user
 5. Sets up system logger (sysklogd)